using generative neural nets in keras to create ‘on-the-fly’ dialogue

 Updates

-4/10/17 Most python modules have changed significantly since this was written, causing issues with youtube-dl and keras.
-Anyone working on or possessing an updated version is encouraged to get in touch.
+4/10/17 Most python modules have changed significantly since this was written, causing issues with youtube-dl and Keras.
+If you are working on an updated version or already have one, please get in touch.

 Introduction